 In particular our work is focused on four areas:

-We run a broad events programme, including roundtable discussions, panel events and an extensive party conference programme.
-Recent speakers at our events have included Rt Hon Greg Clark MP and Rt Hon Chris Grayling MP.
+We run a broad events programme, including roundtable discussions, panel events, webinars and an extensive party conference programme.
+Recent speakers at our events have included George Freeman MP, Sir Simon Jenkins and Marvin Rees, Mayor of Bristol.

-We also run a membership network of local authorities and corporate follows.
+We also run a membership network of local authorities and corporate fellows.

 If you are interested in partnering with us in our work and membership network, please contact firstname.lastname@example.org.